-- INTERMEDIATE (6-10 Climbing Experiences) This collection of holds introduces shapes beyond big, comfy jugs.
+- INTERMEDIATE (6-10 Climbing Experiences) This collection of hand holds / rock wall rocks introduces shapes beyond big, comfy jugs.
 Climbers in gyms and outside encounter holds that vary in shape, orientation, and use.
 When you add Apprentice-level holds to routes, you provide the opportunity for novice climbers to build new skills and take on a little more challenge.Apprentice holds offer smaller jugs, and moderately sized and comfortably shaped edges, pinches, and slopers.
 Climbers will need to try different techniques and body position.
-These holds are still shaped gently enough that climbers can practice and learn without experiencing frustration.
+These hand holds are still shaped gently enough that climbers can practice and learn without experiencing frustration.

 - EXPERT (Frequent, On-going Climbing Experiences) These are the climbing wall holds serious climbers want.
 Surfaces are smaller, angles more extreme, and slopes super dramatic.
 These are the holds that will keep climbers coming back over and over again.